fastvideo/gpu-camera-sample/README.md

 You can also create a software module to collect frames from different cameras and process them at the same pipeline with gpu-camera-sample application.
 In that case you will need less GPU memory which could be important for embedded solutions.

+Please bear in mind that this is just a <strong>sample application</strong>.
+It's intended to show how machine vision cameras can work with Fastvideo SDK to get high perfromance image processing on the NVIDIA GPU.

+To test a real application with XIMEA cameras (USB3 or PCIe), please have a look at the following page and download the software - <a href="https://www.fastcompression.com/products/fastvcr-ximea-software.htm" target="_blank">FastVCR software</a>
+That software with GenICam (GenTL) support will be released soon.

 ## Roadmap

 * GPU pipeline for monochrome cameras - done